openid4vc-high-assurance-interoperabilit July 2025

 4.4.
 Credential Endpoint

-• The JWT proof type MUST be supported.
+• The following proof types MUST be supported:

 4.5.
 Server Metadata